Beijing’s Forbidden City illuminated for Lantern Festival

 Along a corridor, the ancient Chinese painting “Along the River During the Qingming Festival” was projected on rooftops.

-The Forbidden City, which served as China’s political center for more than 500 years, is now known as the Palace Museum.
+The Forbidden City, which was China’s political center for more than 500 years, is now known as the Palace Museum.
 China’s Lantern Festival marks the end of Lunar New Year festivities.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.